jayrmesa/scheduler/README.md

 ## Purpose
 The Scheduler APP is created using Create React App while the API server is deployed using Express.

 The App allows users to book technical interviews between students and mentors.
-Each appointments can be between the hours of 12 PM and 5 PM, Monday to Friday.
+Each appointment can be between the hours of 12 PM and 5 PM, Monday to Friday.
 Each student will have one interviewer.

-This Project contains implementation of React view library with databases.
-The server-side api implementation is located in this [reprository](https://github.com/jayrmesa/scheduler-api).
+This project contains implementation of React view library with databases.
+The server-side api implementation is located in this [repository](https://github.com/jayrmesa/scheduler-api).

 ## Application Functionality

-A new student booking appointment, by selecting the day, interviewer and placing the name.
+A new student booking an appointment, by entering their name and selecting the day and the interviewer.
 With other functionality such as Edit and Delete:

 !["Screenshot of Functionality"](docs/functionality.gif)